spang-lab/FastqPuri/README_makeTree.md

 Options:
  -v, --version Prints package version.
  -h, --help    Prints help dialog.
- -f, --fasta   Input folder containing *bin data (output from Qreport).
+ -f, --fasta   Fasta input file of potential contaminations.
 Mandatory option.
- -l, --depth depth of the tree structure
+ -l, --depth   depth of the tree structure.
  -o, --output  Output file.
 If the extension is not *gz, it is added.
 Mandatory option.
 ```